bazelbuild/rules_go/go/core.rst

 go_source
 ~~~~~~~~~

-This declares a set of source files and related dependancies that can be embedded into on of the
+This declares a set of source files and related dependencies that can be embedded into one of the
 other rules.
 This is used as a way of easily declaring a common set of sources re-used in multiple rules.